 Don’t take aspirin right away, but take it only if the pain is unbearable.
 The same goes if you feel no difference after a few minutes of observation.

-Stock up your survival kit with this medicine as an alternative for aspirin.
-Some people use acetaminophen to treat a headache, dental pain, and to reduce a fever.
-It’s basically a medication used to alleviate pain.
+Stock up your prepper medical kit with this medicine as an alternative for aspirin.
+It is also a medication used to ease the pain.
+In fact, people use this med to treat headaches, dental pain, and to reduce fever.

 4. Naproxen Sodium